BP CEO resigns after probe reveals undisclosed relationships with colleagues | KRDO

 A green transition

-Looney came into the role with big plans to achieve zero net emissions by 2050 and spend billions in renewable power.
+Looney came into the role with big plans to achieve zero net emissions by 2050 and spend billions on renewable power.

 “Engaging companies with the most carbon to cut is vital to meeting climate goals,” wrote Looney in a 2021 CNN opinion piece with Christiana Figueres, the former executive secretary of the United Nations Framework Convention on Climate Change.
 “They need to be part of the transition to lower and no-carbon solutions if there is to be any chance of meeting the promise of the Paris Agreement.
 More and more companies are looking to play their part, and the world’s expectations that they will do so are high.”